onfido/onfido-android-sdk/README.md

 ### 2. Theme customisation

-By default, the SDK will inherit the color of its elements from the host application's `Theme`, to enhance the user experience on the transition between that application and the SDK.
-You can, however, provide further customisation by defining certain colors inside your own `colors.xml` file:
+In order to enhance the user experience on the transition between your application and the SDK, you can provide some customisation by defining certain colors inside your own `colors.xml` file:

 `colorPrimary`: Defines the background color of the `Toolbar` which guides the user through the flow

 `colorPrimaryDark`: Defines the color of the status bar above the `Toolbar`

-`textColorPrimary`: Defines the color of the text on the `Toolbar`
+`textColorPrimary`: Defines the color of the title on the `Toolbar`

+`textColorSecondary`: Defines the color of the subtitle on the `Toolbar`

 `colorAccent`: Defines the color of the `FloatingActionButton` which allows the user to move between steps, as well as some details on the alert dialogs shown during the flow